 They suggest that Verstegen could conduct an interview with “Mr. Mattioli” during a planned visit to Middelburg.
 Verstegen did not respond.
 A desperate female member of the Buddhist Mahayana Centre then decided to confront Verstegen unannounced after his lecture on Zen in Middelburg.

 Thus, Verstegen’s attention was drawn to Mattioli’s derailments once more.
 But he curtly dismissed the woman, rejecting her request to investigate the matter.
 ‘I did not come to Zeeland for this,’ Verstegen said.

 More than a year later, on December 20, 2007, Mattioli’s centre was disbanded.
 The immediate cause of his followers’ intervention is that one of the women with whom ‘Lama Kelsang Chöpel’ had “tantric sex” became pregnant.

 The affair cost Mattioli his job as a janitor too: when it became known that he made a follower pregnant, the director of the high school where he worked, suspended him right away.
-Before that, the director had already warned female staff members who had become Mattioli’s followers that he thought that their relations with Mattioli were “too intimate.”
+Some time before, the director had already warned female staff members who became Mattioli’s followers that he thought that their relations with Mattioli were “too intimate.”

 When the director let Mattioli know that he could not return to his job at the school, he resigned.

 Two and a half years later, on July 3, 2009, the lifeless body of a 56-year-old woman washed up on the beach next to the wind organ on the Nolle Pier in the city of Vlissingen.
 She was reported missing the week before.
 The police later determined that the woman committed suicide.